Swizec/react-d3js-es6-ebook/manuscript/animation.md

 ## Game loop recap

-You now know how to build a game loop and use it to run custom animations. 👏
+You now know how to build a game loop and use it to run custom animations. :clap:

 - render from state
 - change state 60 times per second